 Electronic medical record (EMR) or Electronic health record (EHR) is the collection of medical records in a digital format.
 This allows doctors and physicians the ability to access patient records all in one place, simplifying patient care and ensuring information is kept up-to-date.
-Choosing the right EMR solution is essential to minimizing the disruptions that can be caused by switching from paper to digital records.
-Consult with ATS FS to plan a pain free EMR transition today.
+Choosing the right EMR solution is essential to minimize the disruptions that can be caused by switching from paper to digital records.
+Consult with ATS FS to plan a pain-free EMR transition today.

 Benefits of EHR integration include: